kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 Add a `device.consumesCounters[].compatibilityGroups` field with type `[]string`.
 Devices declare which
 named groups they belong to.
 For two devices consuming counters from the same
-counter set to be co-allocated, they must share at least one compatibility group.
+counter set to be allocated at the same time, they must share at least one compatibility group.

 Devices that omit this field are compatible only with other devices in the same counter set that also omit it.
 Existing ResourceSlices (where no device sets the